Novel number two is on its way – here’s the first chapter.

 Just before Jackspur reached the barriers, he saw a busker walking into the station, struggling with a guitar and a large rucksack at the same time.

-The busker didn’t even bother with the ticket queue, he walked straight past it and towards the barriers as Jackspur stepped onto the escalator.
+The busker didn’t even bother with the ticket queue, he walked straight past it and towards the barriers as Jackspur rolled through one and onto the escalater.

 And then there was the leggy model that almost stepped out of that Chicago poster.
 And the waft of perfume as the woman behind was poised to push past him.